Amanbig/Gemini_app/README.md

 - **Generate Content**: Create songs, stories, and paragraphs through a user-friendly interface.
 - **Random Chat**: Engage in real-time conversations with an AI model.
-- **Connectivity Check**: Automatically checks for internet connectivity and provides feedback if no connection is detected.
 - **Animations**: Smooth animations enhance the user experience.
-- **Retry Mechanism**: Allows users to retry connection if there is no internet.

 ## Installation